 The concept of #30wears was coined by Olivia Firth (the creative director of Eco Age, an environmental consulting agency and yes, Colin Firth’s wife) and Lucy Siegle who suggested that every time you consider buying an item of clothing you should ask yourself whether you would wear it at least 30 times – if not, don’t buy it.
 As Olivia says on a podcast here (which is well worth a listen) “it’s not as much as what to buy, but more a question of how frequently to buy and how long you keep the things you buy for”.

-I love the simplicity of this approach to take all the angst of it, particularly when first starting to make a change.
+I love the simplicity of this approach.
+If you’ve ever found yourself in a rabbit hole asking yourself any of the questions above you’ll know that sometimes building a sustainable wardrobe can involve trade offs, value judgments and imperfect solutions.
+If you’re new to building a sustainable wardrobe it can help reduce some of the confusion you might be feeling.
 The reality is that sustainability and social impact issues involved in a supply chain are complex and multifaceted.
 They often involve many variables that we, despite our good intentions, might not be able to control (although, that’s not to say we shouldn’t be educating ourselves on these issues and asking brands to make those changes).
-However, wearing what you have and buying intentional pieces to last is something we can all start doing today.
+I believe one of the best ways to counteract the overwhelm that some of these big and complex issues can make us feel is to start focusing on the small, practical and meaningful changes we can make in our lives today – like wearing what you have and intentionally buying pieces to last.

 In the interests of transparency these jeans and shoes are both new but I selected them carefully and, based on how many times I’ve worn jeans and ballet flats in the past, both will get far more than 30 wears.
 I estimate that I’ve worn the top and watch and have used the clutch at least thirty times.
 As you know, I’m all for classic, simple styles and this outfit fits the bill nicely.
 You could also dress it up by swapping the flats for heels.